 - Slowly add the liquid mixture to the dry mixture, a few drops at at time, stirring continuously and quickly to minimize fizzing.
 When fully mixed, the mixture will be very dry and crumbly.

-- Pack the mixture into molds or ice cube trays and let rest for two days. *We used metal tealight candle holders with the candles removed.
+- Pack the mixture into molds or ice cube trays and let rest for two days. *We used the Bath Bomb Science Kit, which contains the non-household ingredientsyou need—including the molds shown here—in the amounts you need.

 - Take one of the finished bath bombs and drop it in water.
 What happens?

-A bath bomb is really showing how acids and bases react when mixed together.
-In this experiment, the baking soda is the base and the citric acid is, well, the acid.
-But the reaction of this acid-base combination can be controlled by the other ingredients in the bath bomb.
+Bath fizzies, fizzy bath bombs, effervescent bath bombs—no matter what you call them, fizzy bath bombs are a bath time treat that shows how acids and bases react when mixed together.
+In this fizzy bath bomb science project, the baking soda is the base and the citric acid is, well, the acid.
+But the chemical reaction of this acid-base combination can be controlled by the other ingredients in the bath bomb.

-The cornstarch and Epsom salts both act as liquid absorbers to help keep the baking soda and citric acid from reacting with each other when liquids are added.
-They are also helpful if you live in a place with high humidity.
-The borax acts as both a preservative and an emulsifier, stabilizing the acid and the base and keeping them from reacting with each other before entering the water.
+The cornstarch and Epsom salts in the bath bombs both act as liquid absorbers to help keep the baking soda and citric acid from reacting with each other when liquids are added.
+They are also helpful if you live somewhere with high humidity.
+The borax acts as both a preservative and an emulsifier, stabilizing the acid and the base within the bath fizzies.
+It helps prevent them from reacting with each other before entering the water.
+If that effervescent reaction happened before they hit the bath, yo’d have quite a mess!

-Water is the catalyst for the reaction to occur because it dissolves the solids and allows the ions in the acid and the base to move and collide with each other, causing a chemical reaction to occur.
+Water is the catalyst that causes the reaction to occur.
+It dissolves the solids and allows the ions in the acid and the base to move and collide with each other, causing a chemical reaction.
 A catalyst is something added to a chemical mixture that speeds up the chemical reaction time.
 This reaction forms carbon dioxide, a gas, which rises to the surface of the bathwater in the form of bubbles.
-The oils and the fragrances are useful as a liquid to help form the bath bombs as well as leave the skin smooth and scented.
+The oils and the fragrances are useful as a liquid to help form the fizzy bath bombs as well as leave the skin smooth and scented.

 For further study, try these other fun spa science projects: